qdrant/landing_page/qdrant-landing/content/documentation/payload.md

 }
 ```

-Qdrant will try to automatically recognize the value type for each key, but you can also specify it explicitly:
+Qdrant will try to recognize the value type for each key automatically, but you can also specify it explicitly:

 ```json
 {